top of page

 Help!
 Genealogy Records for My Ancestors Aren’t Online

-Question: I have looked everywhere for records about my ancestor, but they just aren’t online at FamilySearch.
+Question: I have looked everywhere for records about my ancestors, but they just aren’t online at FamilySearch.
 How am I supposed to track them down?
 Help! -- Discouraged Genealogist in Henderson, Nevada

 Thanks Discouraged,

-When we’re climbing our family tree, it’s tough when we aren’t finding records for them where we want them and when we want them.
+When climbing our family tree, it’s tough when we aren’t finding genealogy records online for them, where we want them, and when we want them.

-Rather than repeat the wisened genealogist matra, “Not everything is online” and shaking my head (which I promise I’m not doing but some readers might be), let me cover a few reasons why you aren’t finding your ancestor’s information.
+Rather than repeating the wise genealogist matra, “Not everything is online,” and shaking my head (which I promise I’m not doing, but some readers might be), let me cover a few reasons why you aren’t finding your ancestor’s information.

-You might also want to look for your ancestor’s extended family members, neighbors, or associates to find records for your relations.
-There are additional methodical tweaks you can make, but that’s enough to get you started.
+You might also want to look for your ancestor’s extended family members, neighbors, or associates to find records of your relations.
+You can make additional methodical tweaks, but that’s enough to get you started.

 Are You Browsing on FamilySearch?

 There are numerous record collections on FamilySearch that you can’t access through the search forms.
 You can access them by keying in your ancestor’s location on the FamilySearch Card Catalog.
-If you haven’t used this before, you’re probably overlooking online records.
+You're probably overlooking online records if you haven’t used this before.

 ↪️ Are you looking for more genealogy resources?